Medically reviewed by Drugs.com. Last updated on Jul 21, 2020.

 Adrenal insufficiency, hypophysitis/hypopituitarism, grades 2, 3, or 4: Withhold dose until clinically stable.
 Administer systemic corticosteroids (prednisone initial dose of 1 to 2 mg/kg daily or equivalent) followed by a taper.
 Administer hormone replacement therapy as clinically indicated.

 Diabetes mellitus type 1, grades 2, 3, or 4: Withhold dose until clinically stable.
 Initiate insulin treatment as clinically indicated.

-Hyperthyroidism, grades 2, 3, or 4: Withhold dose until clinically stable.
+Hyperthyroidism or thyroiditis, grades 2, 3, or 4: Withhold dose until clinically stable.
 Initiate appropriate medical management as clinically indicated.

 Hypothyroidism: Initiate thyroid replacement therapy as clinically indicated.

 Colitis or diarrhea, grade 2: Withhold dose.
 Administer systemic corticosteroids (prednisone initial dose of 1 to 2 mg/kg daily or equivalent) followed by a taper.

 Colitis or diarrhea, grade 3 or 4: Discontinue permanently.
 Administer systemic corticosteroids (prednisone initial dose of 1 to 2 mg/kg daily or equivalent) followed by a taper.

 Infection: Grade 3 or 4: Withhold dose until clinically stable.
 Initiate appropriate management with anti-infectives.